 - This paper is primarily for students taking the Catechetical Studies Programme through the College of Education, or school teachers.
 Other students must contact the Department before enrolling.

-- This paper is primarily for students taking the Catechetical Studies Programme through the College of Education or school teachers.
-Other students must contact the Department before enrolling.
+This paper is primarily for students taking the Catechetical Studies Programme through the College of Education or school teachers.
+Other students must contact the Theology Programme before enrolling.

 - More information link